 I completed this installation as part of an artist residency and teaching contract with the VSW.

 “Animated Recreation of…” was installed at the Visual Studies Workshop in Rochester NY in 2006.

-The video itself is an animated recreation of a spectacular explosion sequence from a documentary completed in 1918 called “The Sinking of the Lusitania” by Winsor McCay.
+The video itself is an animated recreation of a spectacular explosion sequence from a documentary made in 1918 called “The Sinking of the Lusitania” by Winsor McCay.
 The RMS Lusitania was an American passenger ship that was sunk by German torpedoes off the coast of Ireland in 1915.
-This (almost) one-hundred year old documentary was originally presented as newsreel propaganda to bolster greater support for American involvement in the first World War.
+This (almost) one-hundred year old animated “documentary” was originally presented as newsreel propaganda to mobilize support for American involvement in the first World War.

 Because there was no actual photographic documentation of the original disastrous event, Winsor McCay’s film itself is an animated recreation.
 McCay’s original film was painstakingly created over the course of three years in order to bring images of disaster to the eyes of the American people to manufacture justification for war in the hearts and minds of Americans of that time.

 “Animated Recreation Of…” is an animated recreation of the first historical animated recreation of an un-photographed disaster.